Darshanp24/ClipboardHealth_Assignment/README.md

 Page Object model Test automation framework using Selenium with Java, Cucumber and Maven.

-I have automated assignment with page object model framework and used in selenium to automate with BDD approach.
+I have automated assignment with page object model design pattern with selenium to automate in BDD approach.
 Junit is used as test framework.

 Dependency Java Maven